phongnt570/UETsegmenter/README.md

 UETsegmenter is written in Java and developed in Esclipse IDE.

-## Note
-UETsegmenter was inherited in [UETnlp](https://github.com/phongnt570/UETnlp).
-UETnlp is a toolkit for Vietnamese text processing which can be used for word segmentation and POS tagging.
-UETnlp is much easier to use than UETsegmenter.

 ## Overview

 + ```src``` : folder of java source code